 Equity financing involves raising capital by selling ownership of the company.
 This type of financing often involves venture capitalists or angel investors.
 The process can take anywhere from 3–9 months, but the success of securing this form of funding largely depends if your business is considered a “unicorn.”
 For early-stage companies, this process could take even longer as most investors are risk-averse.

 Although founders are not subject to risk in this form of financing, selling ownership of their company involves sharing a portion of the company’s profits and involving investors in the decision-making process.
 This could end up being more costlier than other forms of financing and could create conflict between yourself and the investors.
 If things don’t work out and you want to remove your investors?
 You will have to buy them out.
 Typically, this is more expensive than the amount of money they originally gave you.

 Revenue sharing (or revenue-based financing) involves raising capital in exchange for a percentage of the company’s monthly revenue until a repayment amount is paid back.
 The percentage of monthly revenue the investor receives acts as their return on investment.
-The repayment amount is typically 1–2x the principal loan.
+The repayment amount is typically 1.5–4x the principal amount.

 Ownership and Control